tpwres/teczki-polskiego-wrestlingu/content/w/axel-fox.md

 Fans quickly named this new tag team of Goblin and Axel "Goblis" (a portmanteau of "Goblin" and "Lis").
 They were however defeated, after an intervention by [Mister Z](@/w/mister-z.md).

-Shortly after the show, PpW announced that Axel Fox will become a permanent coach in [Ewenement Dojo](@/o/ewenement-dojo.md).
+Shortly after the show, PpW announced that Axel Fox will become a permanent coach in [Ewenement Dojo](@/o/ewenement-dojo.md), and that he's now a full-time member of their roster.

 ## Championships and accomplishments